Barry Grant: Who killed Sue & Danny?

 Regan had to film new scenes by himself, including throwing a pan of hot fat onto the kitchen floor and pretending to approach Barry with a knife.
 The Independent Television Commission discovered that Brookside were planning to broadcast the violent knife scenes.
-They requested to view the episode and they decided that scenes with the knife could be broadcast on the Friday evening but not during the Sunday omnibus edition.
-However, when the witnessed the following episode in which Terry holds a knife to Barry's throat, they refused to allow it to be broadcast.
+They requested to view the episode and decided that scenes with the knife could be broadcast on the Friday evening but not during the Sunday omnibus edition.
+However, when they witnessed the following episode in which Terry holds a knife to Barry's throat, they refused to allow it to be broadcast.
 This happened three days prior to its planned broadcast.
 Producers waited outside Usher's home until he returned from his holiday.
 They asked him to come straight to the studio and film new content.
 Two days prior they filmed new confrontation scenes and Barry's injuries now came from Terry trapping his hand in a door.
 They cut the scene, took it to be edited and managed to get it to Channel 4 the following morning.

 In May 1992, writers created a special two-hander episode featuring only Barry and Terry.
 It was also the milestone 1100th episode and it featured Barry and Terry the confrontational "showdown" over Barry's secrets.
 On Barry's decision to confess to Terry, Usher stated "he certainly suffered over the death of Sue and Danny - that's why he finally had to tell Terry exactly what happened."
 Producers then gave Usher four months off work while the character was written out temporarily.
 On-screen Barry flees to Madrid and hides out while Terry comes to terms with the events.
 Barry decides he wants to return home but is worried that Terry will tell the police about Sue and Danny's deaths.
 Usher told TV Quick's Cameron that "relations between them are quite strained, to say the least."
 Barry invites Terry to visit him in Spain so that they can discuss what has happened.
 Usher was happy that producers decided to rest the character.
 He told Cameron that "it makes for good storylines when Barry disappears, and then comes back to cause even more trouble."